 Students' prior learning of research methodology is reviewed in the context of speech pathology clinical research.
 Students review the current theoretical and empirical research literature in order to argue for a specific research question or direction for further research.

-2. Identify and select a worthwhile area with potential for further research.
+2. Identify, select and describe an area of research relevant to speech pathology practice with potential for further research.

 3. Argue for a methodologically feasible research question or direction.